baiwi21/Writing-Portfolio/task-manager/api.md

 ## Authentication

-All requests require an API key.
+All requests require an API key passed in the header:

 ```
 Authorization: Bearer YOUR_API_KEY